Eva Marie Saint: Mid-career

 Although North by Northwest might have propelled her to the top ranks of stardom, Saint chose to limit her film work in order to spend time with her husband since 1951, director Jeffrey Hayden, and their two children.
 In the 1960s, Saint continued to distinguish herself in both high-profile and offbeat pictures.
 She co-starred with Paul Newman in Exodus (1960), a historical drama about the founding of the state of Israel adapted from the novel of the same name by Leon Uris.
 It was directed by Otto Preminger.
 She also co-starred with Warren Beatty, Karl Malden and Angela Lansbury as a tragic beauty in the drama All Fall Down (1962).
 Based upon a novel by James Leo Herlihy and a screenplay by William Inge, the film was directed by John Frankenheimer.

-She appeared with Elizabeth Taylor and Richard Burton in the melodrama The Sandpiper for Vincente Minnelli, and with James Garner in the World War II thriller 36 Hours (1965), directed by George Seaton.
+Saint appeared with Elizabeth Taylor and Richard Burton in the melodrama The Sandpiper for Vincente Minnelli, and with James Garner in the World War II thriller 36 Hours (1965), directed by George Seaton.
 Saint joined an all-star cast in the comedic satire, The Russians Are Coming, the Russians Are Coming, directed by Norman Jewison, and the international racing drama, Grand Prix (1966) directed by Frankenheimer and presented in Cinerama.

 Saint received some of her best reviews for her performance in Loving (1970), co-starring as the wife of George Segal.
 The film was about a commercial artist's relationship with his wife and other women; it was critically acclaimed but did not have wide viewership.

 Because of the mostly second-rate film roles that came her way in the 1970s, Saint returned to television and the stage in the 1980s.
 She received an Emmy nomination for the 1977 miniseries How The West Was Won and a 1978 Emmy nomination for Taxi!!!.
 She was reunited with On the Waterfront co-star Karl Malden in the television film Fatal Vision, this time as the wife of his character, as he investigated the murder of his daughter and granddaughters.
-She played the mother of Cybill Shepherd in the television series Moonlighting, a role which spanned episodes over three years.
+She played the mother of Cybill Shepherd in the television series Moonlighting, a role that spanned episodes over three years.